 How to Make Pulled Pork for Sliders

-in pressure cooker
+in a pressure cooker

 We used a large loin for the one shown below and in the recipe card.
 It is quite similar to our Instant Pot Hawaiian pulled pork recipe except cooked low and slow.
 If you want to get it done in a fraction of the time under high pressure you’d want to follow this recipe here.
 We have used it to make Pork for Tamales and these with leftovers too.